How Austin Startups Are Speeding Up App Success with Rapid Prototyping

 High-Impact Prototypes Include:

-• Interactive flows like user onboarding, primary actions (e.g., booking, messaging, checkout)
+• Interactive flows like onboarding, booking, or checkout

 • Working UI built with React Native, Flutter, or Swift/Android layouts

-• Simulated data to resemble real-world use (e.g., hospitals, calendars, social feeds)
+• Simulated data that mimics real-world use (e.g., hospitals, calendars, social feeds)

 Low-Value Versions to Avoid: